Types of 1099 Tax Forms: Each Form Explained

 Other Types of 1099 Tax Forms

-In addition to the types of 1099 tax forms we’ve already mentioned, the IRS has published 1099s for multiple other business payment categories.
+In addition to the 1099 tax forms we’ve already covered, the IRS has published 1099s for multiple other business payment categories you can use during the calendar year.

 The following forms are less common for small businesses.
 However, your business may need to file one of the less-common 1099 tax forms if you made payments fitting the descriptions below.